Identity Access Management (IAM)

 Adding a user

-Staff users or above can add a new user.
-You cannot assign higher privilege than yours to a new user.
+Staff users and superusers can create a new user.
+You cannot assign a higher privilege level to a new user than the one you currently hold.

 Request: